-LoFP LoFP / automated processes that attempt to authenticate using expired credentials and unbounded retries may lead to false positives.
+LoFP LoFP / automated processes that attempt to authenticate using expired credentials or have misconfigured authentication settings may lead to false positives.

 Sample rules